DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What does setup do?**

+It runs when you first launch the website/code.

 **What do `{` `}` mean?
 What happens if you remove one?**

+Brackets used to say when the function starts/ends.
+Removal breaks the code.

 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change them?
 How is this different from Sketch A?**

+Sketch A uses variables to change the parameters, Sketch B directly manipulates the parameters with numbers.

 Now look at these lines: